MadPanCake/docusaurus/src/pages/money-back-guarantee.md

 - Please note that BuiltByBit is handling the refunds, sometimes you will have to wait a week or two for the refund to process.

 :::note
 BuiltByBit only allows a refund if you have purchased our product alone, as a single item in one basket.
-If you purchase multiple items at once, we can't refund you through BuiltByBit.
-We will refund you manually, but it will not include the VAT tax you have paid, because we can't recover it.\
+If you purchase multiple items at once, we can't refund you through BuiltByBit.\
 *(According to BuiltByBit, this will be resolved in the Q1 of 2024)*
 :::